 The nanoFab is based in the Scientific Campus of UNIMORE in Modena, at the Department of Physics, Informatics and Mathematics (FIM) and is headed by Prof. Francesco Rossella.

-At the nanoFab, researchers from UNIMORE, together with researchers from the Istituto Nazionale di Fisica Nucleare (INFN) as well as associate researchers of the Istituto Nanoscienze – National Research Council (CNR-NANO) and of Istituto Italiano di Tecnologia (IIT) work synergically to develop and test innovative nanodevice architectures with applications encompassing quantum technologies and sustainable energy harvesting.
+At the nanoFab, researchers and technologists from UNIMORE and Istituto Nanoscienze – National Research Council (CNR-NANO) work synergically to develop and test innovative nanodevice architectures with applications encompassing sustainable energy harvesting and quantum technologies.

-SEMICONDUCTOR NANOWIRES(POLY)ELECTROLYTES and 2D-MATERIALS are the building blocks of multifunctional devices developed by the research team.
+SEMICONDUCTOR NANOWIRES, 2D-MATERIALS and (POLY)ELECTROLYTES are the building blocks of multifunctional devices developed by the research team.

-Some members of the nanoFab group in the park of the Scientific Campus of UNIMORE in Modena.
-From left to right: Ghassem Baridi, Arslan Liaquat, Prof. Francesco Rossella, Chiara Cocchi, Diego Ferri, Luca Nappi, Alberta Carella and Dr. Leonardo Martini.
+Some members of the nanoFab group in fall 2024, park of the Scientific Campus, UNIMORE, Modena.
+From left to right: (top row) Arslan Liaquat, Miriam Vergara, Diego Ferri, Giulia Piccinini, Dr. Leonardo Martini, Ghassem Baridi, Prof. Francesco Rossella, Kasun Herath